bu-ist/webrouter-prod/README.md

 For instance, to see how requests to https://www.bu.edu/calendar/ are routed, visit https://www.bu.edu/server/lookup/calendar/

+## Sites map

+All of our non-redirect routes are in the [sites.map file](https://github.com/bu-ist/webrouter-prod/blob/prod/landscape/prod/maps/sites.map).
+All routing changes, including redirects, are implemented via this sites map file.
+The sites.map file can be considered a key-value mapping where the key is the path and the value is which backend the path resolves to.

+For instance, when a request is made for https://www.bu.edu/calendar, the Nginx server looks up "calendar" in the sites map, sees that its' backend is listed as `phpbin` and then sends requests for /calendar to our php backends.

+Please note that all paths in the sites.map file are prefaced with an underscore and slash to allow for easy searchability.
+For instance, the calendar path noted above is listed in sites.map as:

+`_/calendar phpbin ;`

+Also note the semicolon closing the line!

+### Unknown/unlisted sites

+As the majority of our routes/sites currently are served via [BU WordPress](https://www.bu.edu/tech/services/cccs/websites/www/wordpress/) the default destination for any site/route that is not explicitly listed in sites.map is the BU WordPress backends.
+Note, that there are very few routes listed with an explicit wordpress backend as any unlisted routes will automatically go to the WP backends.

+That does mean that legitimate unknown routes will also be served a 404 response from BU WordPress's root site.

+You can have sub-paths under the main path pointing at different backends.
+For instance, https://www.bu.edu/com/is a BU WordPress site and there is no root `_/com` entry in sites.map.
+But there are several entries for paths underneath the main com route.

+For example, https://www.bu.edu/com/crc is a static micro-site hosted in our static content backend and thus has the below route so that `com/crc` requests don't go to the WP backends but instead the content backends:

+`_/com/crc content ;`

 ## Deploying changes

 This repo contains the landscape specific files for the BU web router.
 In general updates to this repo are